jgorset/fandjango/README.md

 * `is_liked` -- A boolean describing whether or not the current user likes the page.
 * `url` -- A string describing the URL to the page.

-If the application is not accessed from a tab on a Facebook Page, `request.facebook_page` is `None`.
+If the application is not accessed from a tab on a Facebook Page, `request.facebook.page` is `None`.

 ## Installation